 Portfolio I measures its returns against a custom composite benchmark composed of each asset classes' market index benchmark, weighted by the long-term policy allocations.
-The investment performance objective of Portfolio I is to exceed the return of the custom benchmark on a rolling three-year period while secondarily preserving participant capital.
-The total return (net of fees) of Portfolio I for the year ended June 30, 2022 was (9.66%) compared to (9.69%) for the custom benchmark.
+The investment performance objective of Portfolio I is to exceed the return of the custom benchmark over rolling three-year periods while secondarily preserving participant capital.
+The total return (net of fees) of Portfolio I for the year ended June 30, 2024, was 9.36% compared to 9.69% for the custom benchmark.